piopon/smart-words/README.md

 * quiz service - responsible for controlling quiz game type with starting, stopping quiz, receiving questions and sending answers, and finally for calculating the final result
 * word service - responsible for adding, deleting, and updating words in appropriate dictionary files.

+No database engine is currently used.
+All data is saved directly in the JSON files.
+New words are saved in a entirely new files which all are read while starting word service.
+Quiz service has only in-memory database for now (quizzes are stored in a map).

 ## running application